codebro634/Cascade/README.md

 # Purpose
-Code for the Paper: Cascade - a Sequential Ensemble Method for Continuous Control Tasks
+Code for the Paper: "Cascade - a Sequential Ensemble Method for Continuous Control Tasks"

 # Citing the project
 ```